-Ans: Cropping pattern meaning is as follows, the portion of land which is under cultivation at different intervals of time.
+Cropping pattern meaning is as follows, the portion of land which is under cultivation at different intervals of time.
 The cropping pattern in India is mostly determined by certain parameters such as average rainfall, temperature, climate, technology, and the type of soil used for agriculture.
-The different patterns of cropping are practiced in order to obtain the maximum yield.
+The different patterns of cropping are practised to obtain the maximum yield.

 2. Define Monocropping or Monocrop Agriculture.
 What are the Effects of Monocropping?

 The monocropping definition is as follows, growing of one species at a time in the agricultural land.